syurkov/labPlayer/README.md

 Continue with the project of the previous exercise, use the same **main.swift** you already have.

-### Exercise 2.1
+### Tasks

-- in your **main.swift** create a function to compare two songs by comparing their counters only.
+- In your **main.swift** create the function to compare songs by counters.
+Then use this function to sort the playlist you've created in the previous exercise.

-Use the this new function to sort some array of songs.
-The sorted list should obey the following rules:
+Rules for this order are:
 1. Sorted by count in descending order.
 2. If we have songs with the same counter, use the natural/default comparison.
-Write some testcases and sort the previously defined playlist.

-### Exercise 2.2
-Write another function to compare two songs by itst duration in ascending order.
-The sorted list should objey the following rules :
+- Write another function to compare two songs by its duration in ascending order and sort the playlist again.
+Rules are (in desc order)
 1. duration (numerically)
 2. title (alphabetically)
 3. artist (alphabetically)

-Write some testcases and sort the previously defined playlist.

 ### Hints
 - You can sort of the songs of the playlist by using the following code.